michaud/vtuber-app/idea.md

 - two face
     - split
     - copy, one left, one right
+V ears
-- ears
+- steam from ears
 - mask
     - transparency
 - pipe
-- steam from ears
 - companion
 - angel and devil on shoulder
 - chat dreadlocks